 If you’ve ever opened a yogurt container to see liquid floating on top — that’s whey.
 Cheesemakers used to discard it before they discovered its commercial value.

-After being separated during cheese production, whey goes through various processing steps to become what people generally recognize as whey protein — a powder that is added to shakes, meal replacements and protein bars.
+After being separated during cheese production, whey goes through various processing steps to become what people generally recognize as protein — a powder that is added to shakes, meal replacements and protein bars.

-Whey protein doesn’t taste very good on its own, which is why it’s usually flavored.
+Whey doesn’t taste very good on its own, which is why it’s usually flavored.
 Chocolate-, vanilla- and strawberry-flavored powders are popular.